eclipse-theia/theia/doc/Preferences.md

 This works because, as we have seen it above, the proxy will simply call prefService.get('preferenceName').

 ## TODO/FIXME for preferences
-* Add comments to different settings.json (use the same parser from vscode that strips comments)
-* Add validation with json schemas
 * Add scopes with server priority in CompoundPreferenceServer
 * Add autocomplete/description when modifying the settings.json from within theia